-They annoy me sometimes, lol, but I try to use them as inspiration and realize that we definitely cannot have a world full of people like me, who overthink and stress eat about everything!
+They annoy me sometimes, lol, but I try to use them as inspiration and realize that we definitely don’t want a world full of people like me- who overthink and stress eat about everything!

 1. Listen to Music

-If you’re stressed or anxious, play your favorite song (unless it’s something that will made you sad- don’t go there!), or a song that you love to sing along with- something catchy that will pull you in and completely distract you.
+If you’re stressed or anxious, play your favorite song (unless it’s something that will made you sad- don’t go there!), or a song that you love to sing along with.
+Something catchy that will pull you in and completely distract you.
 To help you relieve stress at work, wear headphones and listen (if possible).

 If you have a playlist already set up on your favorite music streaming service, go straight to it!
-At work, I use Amazon Music or YouTube for music and at home, I love having the Amazon Echo to play something whenever I want.
+At work, I use Amazon Music and at home, I love having the Amazon Echo to play something whenever I want.

 If you don’t have a playlist already, make a playlist or multiple playlists of your favorite songs for certain times.
-In the article from above, there’s a list of the top 10 most relaxing songs that you could use to start out with.
+In the article from above, there’s a list of the top 10 most relaxing songs that you could start out with.
 Just don’t listen while driving!

-3. Do a Brain Dump
+4. Do a Brain Dump to Clear Your Mind

 Physically write down everything that you’re thinking about, everything that’s stressing you out, and you should feel some relief just getting it all out.
 You might be able to get a different perspective seeing it on paper too.

-5. Make a Plan
+5. Make a Plan for Stressful Situations

-9. Play a Game
+6. Play a Game

 Play some kind of game that totally absorbs your attention for a little bit.
 You probably have a game on your phone that’ll do the trick.
 If not, this article recommends Tetris to reduce stress, or anything else that will be challenging enough to keep your mind engaged for a bit.

 Being stressed, I wouldn’t recommend reading the news, unless you’re game for some celebrity gossip news, but some interesting articles can be found on Pocket if you need to find something quickly.
 Free e-books can also be found in a lot of places online.
 Check out this article for recommendations.